Translation Awards

 Translations submitted must not have been published in any form before the deadline set for submissions.
 Works that have previously been published in English translation must not be translated again for the contest.

-Candidates do not need the author’s permission to translate a work for submission to the awards.
-However, since a translation cannot be published without such permission, it is strongly advised that anyone intending to translate a full-length work, especially, should contact the author — through the publisher if necessary — before beginning, to inquire if such permission might be forthcoming, of if another translator is already working on it.
+Candidates are not required to obtain the author's permission before translating and submitting the work for consideration.
+However, it is strongly advised that anyone intending to translate, especially a full-length work, should contact the author — through the publisher if necessary — before getting started, to ask whether permission could be granted or whether another translator is already working on it.
+Gaining permission is the responsibility of the translator and The Korea Times is not responsible for any legal disputes that may arise.

-Someone who has already received an award in a category is not eligible to submit entries in that category again.
-Entries for The Korea Times Awards must not be submitted to any other translation contest in the same year.
+Previous winners of The Korea Times Modern Literature Translation Awards are not eligible to submit entries in the same category.
+Entries for this competition must not be submitted to any other translation contest in the same year.

-Winners will be announced through The Korea Times in November.
+Winners will be announced in The Korea Times in November.

 All copyrights in submissions and prize-winning works belong to the translators, but portions of the award-winning entries may be published in The Korea Times.